erdogant/bnlearn/README.md

 conda activate env_BNLEARN
 conda install pytorch

-# The packages below are handled bij de requirements in the bnlearn pip installer.
+# The packages below are handled by the requirements in the bnlearn pip installer.
 So you dont need to do them manually.
 pip install sklearn pandas tqdm funcsigs pgmpy statsmodels community pip install networkx==v1.11 pip install matplotlib==2.2.3